-I have really enjoyed hearing the readings from the first letter to the Corinthians these past few weeks in our daily masses.
-Today, we have a very interesting selection that poses a very curious dilemma for the Corinthians: Should they eat food that has been given as an offering to a foreign idol?
-Could they accept an invitation to each such food in a pagan household or temple?
+I have enjoyed hearing the readings from the first letter to the Corinthians these past few weeks in our daily masses.
+Today, we have an interesting selection that poses a very curious dilemma for the Corinthians: Should they eat food that has been given as an offering to a foreign idol?
+Could they accept an invitation to eat such food in a pagan household or temple?
 Would they be compromising their Christian faith by taking such food?

 Paul tells the Corinthians that there is not need to worry about food offered to idols, because the idols do not represent anything.
 There is only one God.
 Those idols are not God.
 In the ancient world, there were many false gods and pagan idols, but the followers of Jesus know that they did not have any real existence.